Panelo to 'politely ask' China envoy to stop deploying ships near Pag-asa

 Panelo and Zhao are scheduled to have a meeting on Monday, April 1, at the New Executive Building, inside Malacañang premises.

-The spokesman wants to first ask Zhao to verify the report of the Western Mindanao Command that 275 Chinese vessels were spotted near the West Philippine Sea island from January to March this year.
+The spokesman wants to first ask Zhao to verify the report of the Western Command that 275 Chinese vessels were spotted near the West Philippine Sea island from January to March this year.

 He would then ask Zhao to request that the Chinese government stop such ships from going to the area.